-Note that we use $u_\mathrm{pred}^{rms}$ in the denominator to make sure that a prediction with too small or too large energy gives a large MSE.
-To provide a baseline MSE, we make a new set of reconstructions by replacing the missing data with velocity fields sampled randomly from the test dataset.
-In other words the baseline gives the error obtainable when reconstructing with a statistically consistent field but not corresponding to the specific realization.
-The baseline gives a value around 0.5358, see Appendix \ref{appD}.
-Figure \ref{fig:MSE-gap_sizes-sq_gap} shows the MSE of velocity module from GPOD, EPOD and GAN reconstructions for the square gap with different sizes, which are normalized by the image size $l_0=64$.
-The error bar represents the spread between the minimum and maximum $L_2$ error calculated on subsets of batch size equal to 128.
+and $\sigma_G^{(t)}$ is defined similarly.
+With the specific form of $E_{u_G}$, predictions with too small or too large energy will give a large MSE.
+To provide a baseline for MSE, a set of predictions can be made by randomly sampling the missing field from the true turbulent data.
+In other words, the baseline comes from uncorrelated predictions that are statistically consistent with the ground truth.
+The baseline value is around 0.54, see Appendix \ref{appD}.
+Figure \ref{fig:MSE-gap_sizes-sq_gap} shows the $\mathrm{MSE}(u_G)$ from GPOD, EPOD and GAN reconstructions in a square gap with different sizes.
+The MSE is first calculated over data batches of size 128 (batch size used for GAN training), then the same calculation is repeated over 160 different batches, from which we calculate the MSE mean and its range of variation.
 EPOD and GAN reconstructions provide similar MSEs except at the largest gap size, where GAN has a little bit larger MSE than EPOD.
 Besides, both EPOD and GAN have smaller MSEs than GPOD for all gap sizes.